Apply a thin layer of ointment twice a day, morning and evening.

 If you are having an operation or dental treatment, please tell the person carrying out the treatment which medicines you are taking or using.

 This preparation is for use on the skin only.
 If someone swallows some of it by accident, go to the accident and emergency department of your local hospital.
 Take the container with you, even if it is empty.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine, ask your pharmacist.

 Further reading and references

-Manufacturer's PIL, Silkis® 3 micrograms per g ointment; Galderma (U.K) Ltd, The electronic Medicines Compendium.
-Dated July 2013.
+Manufacturer's PIL, Silkis® 3 micrograms per gram ointment; Galderma (U.K) Ltd, The electronic Medicines Compendium.
+Dated October 2020.